tbal999/learn_python/README.md

 I find a lot of tutorials drag on basic concepts, maybe for good reason, but why not just make it concise?

+I have created various scripts which teach as you read them.
+The idea is you can download and run the scripts, but also you can read the comments and understand how each script works.

 You can play around with the results of each script, and build upon each level quickly - at least that's the plan!

 Contents: